Zaone999/selectors/README.md

 # playground
-A mono repository where I showcase my newly acquired skills and knowledge through small projects.
+A repository where I showcase my newly acquired skills and knowledge through small projects.